simvue-io/docs/docs/tutorial/analysis.md

 ![Percentage change plot](images/analysis-percentage-change-plot.png)

 You can also retrieve artifacts as files and save them to your local system using `get_artifact_as_file()`.
-Say we want to retrieve our JSON file which contains the final values of our three averages - to do this, we simply pass in the name of the artifact and the path where we would like it to be saved (we will leave the path blank, as it will save the file to our current working directory by default):
+Say we want to retrieve our JSON file which contains the final values of our three averages - to do this, we simply pass in the name of the artifact and the path where we would like it to be saved.
+In our case, we will leave the path blank, as it will save the file to our current working directory by default:

 ``` py
 client.get_artifact_as_file(run_name, 'averages_out.json')